ADLINK/ec-fwupd/README.md

 | cExpress-TL        | Ubuntu 20.04 LTS 64 bit |
 | cExpress-AR        | Ubuntu 20.04 LTS 64 bit |

-2. Git clone the binary from https://github.com/adlink/ec-fwupd.git on your target device
+2. Git clone the binary & driver from https://github.com/adlink/ec-fwupd.git on your target device

 3. Install the drive using below command.